Electronic structure calculations with interpolating tensor product wavelet basis: Atomic and Molecular Orbitals

 The hydrogen atom, hydrogen molecule ion, and lithium HGH computations presented here have been done with Arnoldi method.
 The helium, hydrogen molecule, and lithium hydride computations have been done with self-consistent iteration and Arnoldi method.
 When there is only one resolution level in the basis the Hamiltonian and Laplacian matrices are hermitian and the Arnoldi method reduces to a variant of the Lanczos method.
-When there is only one resolution level the ordinary conjugate gradient method could be used for the Poisson equation.
+Furthermore, the ordinary conjugate gradient method could be used for the Poisson equation.
 Two methods have been used for solving the Poisson equation for the general case: CGNR and GMRES.
-We ran a benchmark for these methods and GMRES was \(4.5\) times faster when the accuracies of the results were approximately the same.
+We ran a benchmark for these methods and GMRES was 8 times faster when the accuracies of the results were approximately the same.
+This is because the GMRES code is parallelized better than CGNR.
 All the computations use 8th order Deslauriers--Dubuc wavelets (polynomial span 7).
 We use interpolating polynomials of degree 7 for the pseudopotentials.
 In some computations the Arnoldi method did not find the desired eigenvalues.
 This was solved by rising the number of computed eigenvalues and the number of basis vectors in the Arnoldi method.
 The basis function sets (computation point grids) are presented in table \ref{tab:bases}.
+The grid spacing for a wavelet basis is defined to be \(g = 2^{-j_{\mathrm{max}}} a\) where \(j_{\mathrm{max}}\) is the maximum resolution level in the basis and \(a\) is the size of one unit in resolution level 0 in the wavelet basis in atomic units.
+See section \ref{sec:schrodinger-general}.